TGiles/static-site/blog/posts/2020/updating-auto-lighthouse.md

 Recently my auto-lighthouse package has been receiving more attention from the community at large.

 ## What is auto-lighthouse?

+Auto-lighthouse is a command line interface tool that runs mobile and desktop Lighthouse audits across an entire domain.

 ## Fixing the broken blacklist regex